Completed research

 Partner: KMU Forschung Austria

-Contact person: Dr. Andreas Exner (project manager)
+Contact person: Dr Andreas Exner (project manager)

 Description: Social and solidarity economies (SSE) have recently found their way into EU strategies for socio-ecological transformation under the name of social economy.
-The ClimCoopSuccess project investigates the potential of these democratically managed companies for climate protection.
-The project examines good examples across the EU, analyzes success factors and develops recommendations for policy makers.
-Effective climate protection requires not only technological but also social innovations.
-ClimCoopSuccess examines what contribution social and solidarity economies (SSE) can make to this structural change.In the analysis of cooperatives, civil society enterprises and social enterprises, ClimCoopSuccess pays particular attention to the importance of organizational democracy.
-In order to better understand the impact of organizational and regulatory frameworks, good examples of SSE in European focus regions are selected and subjected to a multi-stage empirical analysis.
+The ClimCoopSuccess project is researching the potential of these democratically managed companies for climate protection.
+The project examines good examples across the EU, analyses success factors and develops recommendations for policymakers.
+Effective climate protection requires social innovations as well as technological ones.
+ClimCoopSuccess is investigating what contribution social and solidarity economies (SSE) can make to this structural change.When analysing cooperatives, civil society enterprises and social enterprises, ClimCoopSuccess pays particular attention to the importance of organisational democracy.
+In order to better understand the impact of organisational and regulatory frameworks, good examples of SSE in European focus regions are selected and subjected to a multi-stage empirical analysis.
 On this basis, recommendations for action are formulated for Austria.

 Funding: Climate and Energy Fund